This Day In Writing History

 Southern Discomfort (1982) is a demented Southern Gothic comedy set in Alabama, circa 1918.
-Hortensia Reedmuller Banastre is a Southern belle trapped in a loveless marriage who falls madly in love with Hercules Jinks - a handsome black prizefighter!
+It told the story of Hortensia Reedmuller Banastre, a Southern belle trapped in a loveless marriage who falls madly in love with Hercules Jinks - a handsome black prizefighter!

 In 1990, Rita decided to try something different.
 She began a series of mystery novels allegedly co-written by Sneaky Pie Brown - her cat.
 The Mrs. Murphy Series features the adventures of Mrs. Murphy, a tiger cat, and her human companion, Mary "Harry" Haristeen, who live in the small town of Crozet, Virginia.

 In the first novel, Wish You Were Here (1990), someone is brutally murdering Crozet's most prominent citizens.
 Each victim received a postcard before they were murdered, with a tombstone on one side and the message "Wish you were here" written on the back.
 Can Harry and Mrs. Murphy solve the murders?

 So far, Rita Mae Brown has written twenty Mrs. Murphy Mysteries.
 She has also written several screenplays for TV movies and feature films, including the cult classic horror film The Slumber Party Massacre (1982).
 It was written as a spoof, but the director chose to shoot it as a serious slasher flick.